shubhamkalsait/kubernetes-b19/README.md

 iii)kube-proxy
 It is the process responsible for forwarding the request from Services to the pods.
 It has intelligent logic to forward the request to the right pod in the worker node iv)POD
 A pod is the smallest unit that exists in Kubernetes.
-A specific pod can have one or more applications.
-The nature of Pods is ephemeral this means that in any case if a pod fails then Kubernetes can and will automatically create a new replica/ duplicate of the said pod and continue the operation.It is a deployable entity of kubernetes
+A specific pod can have one or more applications.It is a deployable entity of kubernetes

 ## K8s Cluster
 - Minikube